cakephp/docs/en/appendices/2-0-migration-guide.rst

 -  ``Xml::toArray()``: static method that returns an array from SimpleXMLElement.

-You should see the Xml features page for more information on the changes made to the Xml class.
+You should see the :php:class:`Xml` documentation for more information on the changes made to the Xml class.

 Inflector